stronnag/mwptools/docs/manual/docs/replay-tools.md

 Raw logs containing MSP, LTM, MAVLink, CRSF and MPM Smartport and IBUS messages can be replayed.

+## Pause / Resume

+The playing state may be toggled with the **space** bar.
+If a [video is associated with the blackbox replay](mwp_video_player.md), then pausing the video will pause the blackbox replay and vice-versa.

 ## Display of RC Stick positions

 Where such data is available (Blackbox, OTX/ETX logs), {{ mwp }} can display the position of the 'sticks'.
 This is displayed in the bottom right corner of the map.